operevispa/operevispa/README.md

 🔭 I’m currently working on credit scoring prediction model in b2b.
 🤔 I’m looking for help with b2b credit scoring dataset.
 🌱 I’m currently learning CV, NLP
+👯 I’m looking to collaborate in the field of b2b financial analytics and building credit scoring models

 ---
 The technology stack being studied 🏂